ataudt/aneufinder/README.md

 How to use AneuFinder
 --------------------

-Please refer to the [vignette](https://github.com/ataudt/aneufinder/blob/master/vignettes/AneuFinder.pdf) for tutorials on how to use AneuFinder.
+Please refer to the [vignette](http://bioconductor.org/packages/release/bioc/vignettes/AneuFinder/inst/doc/AneuFinder.pdf) on Bioconductor for tutorials on how to use AneuFinder.

 Report Errors
 -------------

 If you encounter errors of any kind, please file an [issue here](https://github.com/ataudt/aneufinder/issues/new).
-I will try to react within one day.
+I will try to react within a week.